Here’s a new tune, from the forthcoming EP… more on that later!

 Atlas Bridge came to life in the Sparrow Café in Bradford drawing from their shared love of good tunes, good songs and a willingness to keep the show on the road no matter what.
 Their name, with its roots from Greek mythology for the Atlantic Ocean or Atlantis Sea, echoes the bridge and deep-rooted musical connections between Irish and other Celtic folk traditions and the Americana/Appalachian music and song that is reflected in their repertoire.

 Expect engaging, high energy, lively tune sets interspersed with thought-provoking songs.
 With a multitude of different instruments between them and a fresh approach to more familiar material as well as vocal variety, there is plenty of interest here!

 Becky Taylor: Uilleann pipes, Northumbrian Smallpipes, Whistles, Mandolin and Fiddle.

-Madeline Andrew: Vocals, Banjo, Guitar, Bodhran and Whistle.
+Madeline Smyth: Vocals, Banjo, Guitar, Bodhran and Whistle.

 Steve Lacey: Guitar and Vocals.